In a medical emergency, call Campus Safety (X7911).

 If a person is unable to care for herself, someone must stay with her.

-If that person is unresponsive, requires substantial assistance to walk and/or cannot hold herself upright, call Public Safety (X7911) and tell them there is an emergency situation.
+If that person is unresponsive, requires substantial assistance to walk and/or cannot hold herself upright, call Campus Safety (X7911) and tell them there is an emergency situation.

 If it is apparent an ambulance is needed, let them know.
-Public Safety is best able to contact emergency services to direct them to the correct location.
+Campus Safety is best able to contact emergency services to direct them to the correct location.

 Our fee schedule is on our “Services” page.
-All Physician, Nurse and Nurse Practitioner evaluations for a problem or question are free of charge to all undergraduate students and to graduate students who have the college insurance.
-There is no charge for up to 6 counseling visits for undergraduates.
+All physician, nurse and nurse practitioner evaluations for a problem or question are free of charge to all undergraduate students and to graduate students who have the college insurance.

 Each student should have received a brochure which describes the services covered by the student health insurance.
 It is a “secondary” insurance, which means the student must first file the charges with their primary (usually their parents’) insurance.
 If that claim is denied, or there are some charges not covered (e.g. co-pays and deductibles), a claim can be filed with the student insurance.